madmimi/deferrer/README.md

 # Following `options` are available:
 #   loop_frequency - sleep between loops, default to 0.1 seconds
 #   single_run     - process items only for a single loop, useful for testing
+#   ignore_time    - don't wait for time period to expire, useful for testing
 ```